DeNepo/welcome-to-js/1-what-is-programming/1-data-in-data-out/README.md

 - **Data In**: What data does the user input into the program, be specific!
 - **Data Out**: What data is output to the user at the end of the program, be specific!
+- **Test Cases**: Specific examples of data that goes in and the data that comes out.

 In the `/examples` folder you will find a few programs with a comment describing the **behavior**, **data in** and **data out**.
 Your challenge in `/exericses`